Canada to help all businesses with revenue loss of 30% or more - Trudeau

 By David Ljunggren

-Trudeau, who said last week that Ottawa would cover up to 75% of the wages of people working for small and medium enterprises, made clear the aid would not depend on a business' size.
-It will, though, be capped at C$847 a week per worker.
+Trudeau, who said last week that Ottawa would cover up to 75% of the wages of people working for small and medium enterprises, made clear the aid would not depend on business size.
+It will be capped at C$847 ($596) a week per worker.

-The announcement marks the latest move by the Liberal government to step up the fight against the coronavirus and COVID-19, the disease it causes.
+The announcement marks the latest move by the Liberal government to intensify the fight against the coronavirus and COVID-19, the disease it causes.

-Trudeau, speaking to reporters outside his residence in Ottawa, did not say how much the revised aid package would cost.
+Trudeau, speaking to reporters outside his Ottawa residence, did not say how much the revised aid package would cost.
 Finance Minister Bill Morneau will give more details on Tuesday.

 "If your business' revenues have decreased by at least 30% because of COVID-19, you will be eligible for this subsidy.
 The number of employees you have will not determine whether or not you get this support," Trudeau said.